 We've made some important changes to how we're doing things related to COVID.
 Here's the information you need to have:

-We've made big changes to the studio and increased the amount of space each student has to work in.
-We've also installed acrylic panels between work stations and flexshaft systems for every student to reduce shared tools and equipment.
+The new studio space provides ample space for each student has to work in.
+Each student workstation has a dedicated flexshaft system and a comprehensive set of tools to reduce shared tools and equipment.
 Plus, all demonstrations will take place using our camera and TV system, so although you're welcome to gather around the demonstration area, you can also see them in detail right from your seat!

 Masks are not mandatory in the studio.

-Mask mandates have been lifted in Texas, and vaccines have been available to all Texas adults since the end of March 2021.
-If you are more comfortable wearing a mask, you are encouraged to wear one but we will not be requiring them in the studio.
+Masks are not required in the studio.
+If you are more comfortable wearing one, you are encouraged to do so but we will not be requiring them in the studio.
 Please note: we will not ever ask your vaccination status or require proof of vaccination in order to attend our events or workshops.
 We trust that as a responsible adult, you will make the decision that is best for you and your family, up to and including whether or not to wear a mask and/or attend public events.

 Wash your hands.

-We've made changes to the studio that will minimize the number of shared items you have to use.
-We're also providing hand sanitizer, bleach disinfecting spray, and handwashing areas so you can wipe down your tools and keep your hands clean throughout the day.
+We've done our best to minimize the number of shared items you have to use.
+We're also providing hand sanitizer, bottles of disinfectant spray, and handwashing areas so you can wipe down your tools and keep your hands clean throughout the day.
 If you would prefer to use gloves, please bring them.